iExecBlockchainComputing/iexec-tutorials/CloudCoinAnalysis/README.md

 ### Register the dataset on the blockchain

-Let's register the access to the dataset, the dataset is not store in ethereum, only access and managament.
+Let's register the dataset, the dataset is not store on the blockchain ethereum, the blockchain is only use to manage the ownership, the access and the monetization.

 ```
 iexec dataset init
 ```
-Edit the dataset info in iexec.json file
+Edit the dataset info in iexec.json file.

-The path to dataset must public and accessible from anywere.
+The dataset file must have a public access.

 The checksum will be use to check the integrity on the file (not implemented).